System Design Space

 1. Client -> any node (coordinator)

-2. Coordinator computes hash(key) -> token
+2. Coordinator computes a token for the key

-3. Token -> primary node + RF-1 replicas
+3. Token selects the primary range owner and RF-1 replicas

 Primary Node